 - Judgment (J) or Perception (P)

 Based on how you rank in these categories, a personality type is assigned to you.
-Each of these types has very specific traits and understanding them can help you set your sights on the right career path for you.
+Each of these types has very specific traits.
+Understanding them can help you set your sights on the right career path for you.

 What Is the Myers-Briggs ESFJ Type?

 ESFJ’s personality traits are Extraverted (E), Sensing (S), Feeling (F), and Judging (J).
-ESFJs are considered to be very social people—they strongly value their relationships with family and friends, and they enjoy building ties with new people.
-They are generally positive people and they spend a lot of energy trying to make other people around them happy as well.
+Nicknamed the “Supporter,” ESFJs are considered to be very social people.
+They strongly value their relationships with family and friends, and they enjoy building ties with new people.
+What’s more, they are generally positive people and they spend a lot of energy trying to make other people around them happy as well.

 Because they are such social beings, ESFJs prefer a work environment where they can interact and collaborate with as many team members as possible.
 They find a great purpose in being able to help other people, so ESFJs enjoy career opportunities that allow them to make a difference in their communities.